 Joe O'Brien - Joe was hopelessly roped into the world of fantasy and adventure when he was handed his first Dragonlance novel in elementary school: Kindred Spirits.
 Combine that with Star Wars, Star Trek: The Next Generation, and Dungeons & Dragons all piling on within a short time, and a nerd was born.
 There was no turning back.
 He did manage to walk away from the D&D table for many years as he studied business in college (where they tried as hard as they could to snuff out every last shred of creativity, humor, and wit he possessed when he went in).
 To balance the scales, he also spent his college years on the forensics team in the hopes of cultivating his ability to speak, debate, and edit and tell stories.
 After becoming an NFA National Champion in prose reading, he moved to New York City and had the good fortune to meet Skid Maher, who reminded him that just because he was a grown man didn’t mean he couldn’t pretend he was a jungle elf passionately defending the lands of his people.
 He’d come a long way since playing AD&D 2nd Edition in a tent pitched in his friend’s backyard, but it was like riding a bike.
 He’s since GM’d games in D&D 4th Edition and Pathfinder, including Paizo’s Council of Thieves and Wrath of the Righteous Adventure Paths.
 He’s also played or ran games of Burning Wheel, Shadowrun, Deadlands, Inspectres, and more.
 In 2014 he started his first in a series of New York City based game nights called MGT Game Night (after his old podcast Metagame Theory).
 These game nights focus on bringing NYC gamers together to meet and expand their gamer network by playing board and party games in Manhattan bars.
 When he’s not gaming, he’s traveling the world and hiking (trying to pretend his a real adventurer).
 His latest adventure was a hike over the high passes of the Andes into the ruins of Machu Picchu, a trip that continues to inspire his roleplaying and sense of adventure.
 He hopes the Glass Cannon Podcast will show people that RPGs are an amazing tool for training creativity, promoting adventure, forming friendships, and laughing your ass off.

 Matthew Capodicasa - Though a lifelong nerd, Matthew has only recently branched out into RPGs, which is probably pretty obvious to most listeners.
-While not Gormlaith-ing, Matthew writes plays and fiction.
-His plays include YOU REMIND ME OF YOU, VESSELS, ALL THE PEOPLE YOU'VE BEEN, CHAOS AND CAESAR SALAD, OF OUR OWN, TWO AND ONE and ANIMAL CRUELTY.
-His work has been presented or developed at the Kennedy Center, Primary Stages, the Flea Theater, Theater Masters, Fordham University and NYU’s Experimental Theatre Wing, and he is the recipient of the 2015-2016 Woodward/Newman Drama Award.
-His fiction has appeared in WEST 10TH.
+While not Gormalaith-ing or Della-ing, Matthew writes plays and fiction.
+His plays include YOU REMIND ME OF YOU, FRELMETSCH THE MANEATER, THE CITY IN THE CITY IN THE CITY, VESSELS, ALL THE PEOPLE YOU'VE BEEN, CHAOS AND CAESAR SALAD, TWO AND ONE and ANIMAL CRUELTY.
+His work has been presented or developed at the Kennedy Center, the National New Play Network, Primary Stages, the Flea Theater, the Abingdon Theatre, the Great Plains Theatre Conference, the Bloomington Playwrights Project, Theater Masters, the Habitat, Fordham University and NYU's Experimental Theatre Wing.
+He is the recipient of the Woodward/Newman Drama Award, and his plays have been finalists for the O'Neill National Playwrights Conference and the Heideman Award.
+His work has been published by Samuel French, and his fiction has appeared in WEST 10TH.
 BFA, NYU/Tisch.
 MFA, Fordham/Primary Stages.
-Upcoming: YOU REMIND ME OF YOU at the Bloomington Playwrights Project in May 2016.

 Grant Berger - Grant began his D&D days with the release of Baldur's Gate in 1998.
 Finally, a game that had some tough choices, developed characters, and adult situations.
 It took another 15 years for his THAC0 expertise to pay off as he began his first tabletop roleplayingscenario, Rise of the Runelords.
 Of course, THAC0 is long gone, but the rich roleplaying system remained much as he remembered thanks to Pathfinder; albeit greatly enhanced by the presence of talented, living, breathing players and DMs.
 Pathfinder has been some of the best fun he's ever had, and he owes it all to Matt "Detect Magic" Kopel.
 Hailing from Texas and standing 6'4", Grant has always wanted to roleplay as something he has never been - a short gun owner.
 He currently resides in Queens, NY with his wife.
 His job is to make videos that help other people and he thinks you should consider making a donation to a charity that does the same.